 Elements of analysis Interpretation of award criteria for adult education end of the project.
 In the long-term perspective, the project will benefit learners of the participating organisation.
-The potential impact of the project outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels The project is likely to benefit individuals and organisations other than those directly participating in the project.
+The potential impact of the projectoutside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels The project is likely to benefit individuals and organisations other than those directly participating in the project.
 Relevant potential beneficiary organisations and individuals are identified in the proposal.
 The appropriateness and quality of measures aimed at disseminating the outcomes of the project within and outside the participating organisations The proposal includes a clear and good quality plan for the dissemination of the project results, concretely describes the dissemination activities and identifies the right target group(s) of these activities.
 The proposal includes proactive measures that will be taken to reach out to the target groups.
+If applicable, the project makes use of EPALE to disseminate project results in addition to use of the Erasmus+ Project Results Platform.